|

 is often overlooked.
 However, they are commonly seen on our

-Southern shores.
+Southern shores and may cover large areas in scattered clumps.
 Near the mid-water mark, on rocky shores and among

 coral rubble.